la2050/challenge/faqs.markdown

 ## I signed in with my email address, but haven't received an email yet.
 What's going on?
 </summary>

 If you entered your email address correctly, but don’t see a confirmation message, please check your spam folder.
-If you still don’t see it after several minutes, either contact us at [connect@la2050.org](mailto:connect@la2050.org) or try using another method to confirm your votes (e.g., phone or email).
+If you still don’t see it after several minutes, either contact us at [connect@la2050.org](mailto:connect@la2050.org) or try using another method to confirm your votes (e.g., phone or Facebook).

 </details>